Business Answers About Licensed Facilities

 Other regulations which may affect operation of a lodging place include, but are not limited to, the Maine Food Code; the Subsurface Wastewater Disposal Rules; the Drinking Water Rules; the Life Safety Code; and the Internal Plumbing Rules; Fire Marshall’s Office; and Liquor Licensing.
 You should also check with your local municipal officials to see if there are local zoning issues or permits that you must obtain before operating your establishment.

-The Rules Relating to Lodging Establishments (CMR 206) can be downloaded from our website, or we can mail you a hard copy.
+The Rules Relating to Lodging Establishments (CMR 206) can be downloaded or we can mail you a hard copy.
 Download a copy of the Rules.